bytesbysophie/sparkify-data-modeling-postgres/README.md

 4. [Authors and Acknowledgements](#Authors-Acknowledgements)

 ## Installation <a name="Installation"></a>
-Following libraries must be installed for running the notebook locally:
+Following libraries must be installed for running the notebooks and scripts locally:

     - pandas
     - psycopg2
+    - ipython-sql

 Additionally, a local postgres installation is needed with the following setup (alternatively you can change the connection details in create_tables.py to match your existing setup):